Alice Paul: Equal Rights Amendment

 Paul was encouraged when women's movement activism gained steam in the 1960s and 1970s, which she hoped would spell victory for the ERA.
 When the bill finally passed Congress in 1972, Paul was unhappy about the changes in the wording of the ERA that now included time limits for securing its passage.
 Advocates argued that this compromise—the newly added seven-year deadline for ratification in the states—enabled the ERA's passage in Congress, but Paul accurately predicted that the inclusion of a time limit would ensure its defeat.
 In addition, this version put enforcement power in the hands of the federal government only; Paul's original and 1943 reworded versions required both states and the federal government to oversee its provisions.
 Paul's version was politically insightful and strategic: politicians who believed in states' rights, including many Southern states, were more likely to support an ERA that gave states some discretion of enforcement authority than a version that did not.
 Paul was proved correct: while the ERA did receive a three-year extension from Congress, it remained three states short of those needed for ratification.

 States continued to attempt to ratify the ERA long after the deadline passed, including Nevada in 2017 and Illinois in 2018.
 In 2017 and again in 2019, the Senate and House introduced resolutions to remove the deadline from the ERA.
-These or similar measures, if passed, according to some experts, would make the amendment viable again, although other experts disagree.
+These or similar measures, if passed, according to some experts, would make the amendment viable again, although other experts dispute it.